Edit: If you’re running a more recent release of AutoCAD, have a look at the post AutoCAD 2017 – Putting things back to “normal” instead.

-Easily the most popular post on this blog, in terms of both hits and comments, is AutoCAD 2009 – Putting things back to “normal”.
-Not too far behind it is AutoCAD 2010 – Putting things back to “normal”, with AutoCAD 2011 – Putting things back to “normal” not too far behind.
-As it seems many people find these posts useful, so here’s an updated version for the latest release.
-Some of this post is based on the originals, but there are significant additions and differences in this year’s Luddite post.
+The most popular post on this blog, in terms of both hits and comments, is AutoCAD 2009 – Putting things back to “normal”.
+This is followed by AutoCAD 2010 – Putting things back to “normal”, with AutoCAD 2011 – Putting things back to “normal” not too far behind.
+As it seems many people find these posts useful, here’s an updated version for the latest release.
+Much of this post is based on older versions, but there are many additions and differences in this year’s “keep off my lawn” post.

 One thing that’s regularly asked whenever a new AutoCAD release hits the streets is how to make it work like earlier releases.
 As I stated in my original post, I think you should give any new features a fighting chance before turning them off or ignoring them.
 But it’s entirely your choice.
-We should be grateful that in AutoCAD 2011 at least (unlike some Autodesk products), you do still have that choice.
+We should be grateful that in AutoCAD 2012 at least (unlike some Autodesk products), you do still have that choice.
 At least, you have a choice in most cases.

 - Ribbon.
 You can close the Ribbon with the RibbonClose command.
 If you ever want to turn it back on, enter Ribbon.

 - Toolbars.
 In AutoCAD 2009, you could turn individual toolbars on and off by accessing a menu obtained by right-clicking on the QAT.
-Autodesk rather nastily removed that option in 2010, and it’s still gone in 2011.
-That menu is still available if you right-click in an unused docked toolbar area, but if you have no toolbars visible there will be no such area available.
+Autodesk somewhat vindictively removed that option in 2010, and it’s still gone in 2012.
+That toolbar-toggling menu is still available if you right-click in an unused docked toolbar area, but if you have no toolbars visible there will be no such area available.
 What to do?
 Turn on one toolbar at the Command prompt, then you will be able to access the menu by right-clicking on the blank area to the right of it.
 The following command sequence will do it:

 _.-TOOLBAR ACAD.Standard _Top 0,0